WengHebero/network-sniffer/README.md

-Here's a detailed `README.md` template for your `network-sniffer` project.
-This format includes emojis and sections to provide a clear overview of the project:
+Here’s the complete `README.md` in a format suitable for your GitHub repository, including all the steps for building a network sniffer using Python:

 ```markdown
 # 🐍 Network Sniffer